pluralsight/guides/in-review/java-and-j2ee/scalable-analytics-in-plain-java-with-keen-io-and-spring-boot/article.md

 ## Summary

 Congratulations!
-You’ve just developed a web application with scalable analytics features in plain Java.
-You should be able to send millions of events to Keen IO without having scalability issues when running queries thanks to Keen IO.
-You can develop the web application in plain Java thanks to Vaadin.
-And last, but not least, you can develop high performing, easily testable, reusable code thanks to Spring.
+You’ve just developed a web application with scalable analytics features using only Java.
+Thanks to Keen.IO, you should now be able to send millions of events without having scalability issues.
+And thanks to Vaadin, you can develop the web application in plain Java.
+And last, but not least, thanks to Spring, you can develop high-performing, easily testable, reusable code.

 You can find the full source code of the application on [GitHub](https://github.com/alejandro-du/keen-spring-vaadin-demo).